-Panic disorder is real and potentially disabling.
-The distress of the panic attack itself can rob a person of his quality of life.
-The anticipation of the next panic attack can be just as powerful, keeping people from driving their cars or even leaving their homes.
+Panic disorder is real condition, and is potentially disabling.
+The distress of the panic attack itself can rob a person of their quality of life.
+The anticipation of the next panic attack can be just as powerful, keeping people from driving their cars or, in extreme cases, even leaving their homes.

 What causes panic disorder?